siddontang/mixer/README.md

 ### Range Rule

-+ only support int64 number range now
++ only int64 number range supported

 ## Caveat

-+ Mixer uses 2PC to handle write operations for multi nodes, you may take the risk that data corrupted if some nodes commit ok but others error.
++ Mixer uses 2PC to handle write operations for multi nodes.
+You take the risk that data becomes corrupted if some nodes commit ok but others error.
 In that case, you must try to recover your data by yourself.
-+ You must design your routing rule and write sql carefully. (e.g. if your where condition contains no routing key, mixer will route the sql to all nodes, maybe).
++ You must design your routing rule and write SQL carefully. (e.g. if your where condition contains no routing key, mixer will route the SQL to all nodes, maybe).

 ## Why not vitess?

-Vitess is very awesome, and I use some of its codes like sqlparser too.
+Vitess is very awesome, and I use some of its code like sqlparser.
 Why not use vitess directly?
 Maybe below:

-+ Vitess is too huge for me, I need a simple proxy.
++ Vitess is too huge for me, I need a simple proxy
-+ Vitess uses bson protocol, I want to use MySQL protocol.
++ Vitess uses an RPC protocol based on BSON, I want to use the MySQL protocol
-+ Most likely, something has gone wrong in my head.
++ Most likely, something has gone wrong in my head

 ## Status

-Mixer now is still in development and can not be used in production.
+Mixer now is still in development and should not be used in production.

 ## Feedback

 Email: siddontang@gmail.com